clstauffer/stauffer-wing_2022/data/README.md

 ### Conditional Statistics Profiles (used for mid-level scaling diagnostic)

-The script used to calculate the conditional statistics profiles is provided at ``stauffer-wing_2022/scripts/conditionalstats.py``
+The script used to calculate the conditional statistics profiles is provided at ``stauffer-wing_2022/scripts/conditionalstats.py``.
+These follow the definitions used in SAM6.11.2, conditions used can be found in the above mentioned script.

 File Name | Description
 ---|---